AistisV/European-statistics-competition/README.md

 ## Script

-- **`influence_index_calculator.py`**: Allows the user to input data points (years) and the corresponding values for both Gen Z and Older Generations.
+- **`manual_calculation.py`**: Allows the user to input the number of data points (years) and the corresponding values for both Gen Z and Older Generations.
 It then calculates the Influence Index based on the provided data.

 ### How to Use